Search DVDBeaver |

 Immense value for Noir fans in the new audio commentary by film historian Eddie Muller giving essential detail and background on this highly-regarded gem.
 Full marks for its inclusion.
 There are also trailers for 99 River Street, Hidden Fear, Shield For Murder, and He Ran All the Way.

-The Blu-ray gets our highest recommendation - both for the film, it's improved digital presentation and especially the Muller commentary.
-Don't hesitate for a minute! *** ON THE DVD: 99 River Street is an excellent, but little seen thriller from United Artists from 1953.
+The Blu-ray gets a strong recommendation - both for the film, it's improved digital presentation and especially the Muller commentary. *** ON THE DVD: 99 River Street is an excellent, but little seen thriller from United Artists from 1953.
 It became the first classic film noir released in MGM's made-on-demand service and our first review from MGM Limited Edition Collection line.
 The disc starts with a disclaimer that "the best source materials available" were used, but overall the transfer looks excellent - good contrast and very minimal damage on the print.
 Unfortunately, the disc is interlaced.
 The audio is without any distortion and is clean.
 Per usual standards for these MOD releases, there are no subtitles and chapters are fixed at every 10 minutes, making 9 total for this 83-minute film.
 There are no extras, but we still highly recommend this release just on the quality of the film itself. |

 DVD Menus